M-sarkar-10/order-processing-system/README.md

 ## Conclusion
 This Order Processing System leverages AWS services to efficiently manage and process orders, payments, shipping, and notifications.
 It ensures the system operates in a serverless, scalable manner, leveraging AWS Step Functions to handle complex workflows.

----

-Let me know if you'd like to make any adjustments to this!